 Build diverse, supportive teams

 Science has proved that human beings are more creative when we work in diverse teams.
 Being around people who are different from us promotes the introduction of different perspectives, which in turn helps generate lots of ideas that can lead to more holistic and well-informed solutions.
 (Remember: generating lots of ideas helps spark creativity!)
-When working with clients, we don’t always get to choose how teams are built, but any differences among individuals in a team in terms of race, gender, philosophy, team role, etc. should be celebrated as a strength, understanding that those differences can take you beyond your own perspectives and assumptions to find bigger and better solutions.
+When working with clients, we don’t always get to choose how teams are built, but any differences among individuals in a team in terms of race, gender, philosophy, team role, etc. should be celebrated as a creative strength, understanding that those differences can take you beyond your own perspectives and assumptions to find bigger and better solutions.

 With that diversity comes a responsibility to be supportive.
 When team members feel listened to and understood by other members, team leads, and client stakeholders, they’re more excited about the work and focused on solving the design challenges at hand.

-Remember that creativity is a discipline
+Fostering creativity is a discipline

 Creativity is not just a feeling, it’s a discipline.
 It’s the ability to focus and build something marvelous where it felt like there was a mess before.
 You can do this by generating many ideas, bringing users and stakeholders into your process to understand and think critically about ideas, and fostering a diverse and supportive community where those ideas can flourish and morph into the best approach.